aashari/go-generative-api-router/README.md

 - Go 1.21 or higher
 - API keys for OpenAI and/or Google Gemini
 - Make (for build automation)
+- Python 3.8+ with markitdown for file processing (automatically installed via setup)

 ### Installation